Human Factors Application in Aviation

-- Practical application of Human Factors principles and models
+- Practical application of HF principles and models

 By the end of this course delegates will demonstrate an understanding of the following through presentation and interactive discussion:

-- Understand Human Factors limitations and how they affect human performance a day to day environment
+- Understand HF capabilities and limitations and how they affect human performance in a day to day environment

-- Develop and explore approaches to the understanding of Human Factors within their organisation
+- Develop and explore the approaches to the understanding of HF within their organisation

-Delegates should have an understanding of Human Factors requirements in relation to their organisation and working environment.
+Delegates should have a basic understanding of HF requirements in relation to their organisation and working environment.
 They may have participated in earlier HF activities such as CRM / TRM courses or other basic HF training.